 Kevin Moore, 41, of Moosup, CT, was charged with one count of fraudulent claim or receipt of benefits and one count of larceny in the first degree.
 He was released on a written promise to appear in court on July 30.
 It is unclear if he has acquired legal representation.

-According to the arrest affidavit, Moore injured his back while working in July 2019.
+According to the arrest affidavit, the state trooper injured his back while working in July 2019.
 He was placed on temporary disability by his physician and received wage replacement benefits paid for by his employer’s workers’ compensation insurance provider.
-In Moore’s case, the state of Connecticut was paying his benefits while he was unable to perform any type of work because of his injury.
+In his case, the state of Connecticut was paying his benefits while he was unable to perform any type of work because of his injury.

-An investigator from Gallagher Bassett Investigative Services (GBIS) conducted surveillance on Moore from November 2019 to February 2020 to see if he was exceeding the limitations set for him by his doctor.
-The investigation revealed that Moore owned and was running a t-shirt screening business, Four82 Designs, which earned him an additional income while he was still receiving workers’ comp benefits.
+An investigator from Gallagher Bassett Investigative Services (GBIS) conducted surveillance on the accused from November 2019 to February 2020 to see if he was exceeding the limitations set for him by his doctor.
+The investigation revealed that he owned and was running a t-shirt screening business, Four82 Designs, which earned him an additional income while he was still receiving workers’ comp benefits.

-Gallagher Bassett determined that from November 2019 to May 2020, Moore fraudulently received approximately $47,000 in benefits, and that led to his arrest last week.
+Gallagher Bassett determined that from November 2019 to May 2020, the accused fraudulently received approximately $47,000 in benefits, and that led to his arrest last week.

 Workers’ compensation insurance is a fund that pays for an injured worker’s medical expenses and a portion of their lost wages, as well as rehabilitation or in some cases death benefits for the worker’s family in the event of a workplace fatality.
 In Connecticut, workers’ comp insurance provides wage replacement benefits and medical treatment for employees who become ill or are injured on the job.
 It prevents employers from bearing the costs of workplace injuries and compensates workers for their injuries and time off work.
 Connecticut has a no-fault workers’ comp system that provides benefits regardless of who is at fault for the illness or injury.